harsha-kadekar/harsha-kadekar.github.io/_pages/movies.md

 * **Bahubali 1 & 2** - A fictional story held in ancient India.
 There are many aspects in this series - graphic, the grandness and also the story is well written.
 Offcourse there are multiple places there extra not needed power of hero is shown but overall its a great watch.
 * **Mallesham** - Story was a poor weaver's son.
 How he sees the difficulties faced by his mother and try to invent a machine that can solve her mother's problem.
 * **Bommarillu** - A love story and a family drama.
 Hero wants to come out of the shadows of his father and try to make independent decisions.
+* **HIT** - A very intelligent police officer needs to solve a missing girl case to get to the bottom of his girlfriends missing case.

 ## Tamil
 * **VIP** - Story of an unemployed civil engineer.
 The life of an unemployed and once he becomes employed, the fight against injustice.